testcontainers/testcontainers-go/docs/features/common_functional_options.md

 - Since testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go/releases/tag/v0.27.0"><span class="tc-version">:material-tag: v0.27.0</span></a>

 By default, the container is started in the default Docker network.
-If you want to use an already existing Docker network you created in your code, you can use the `network.WithNetwork(aliases []string, nw *testcontainers.DockerNetwork)` option, which receives an alias as parameter and your network, attaching the container to it, and setting the network alias for that network.
+If you want to use an already existing Docker network you created in your code, you can use the `testcontainers.WithNetwork(aliases []string, nw *testcontainers.DockerNetwork)` option, which receives an slice of aliases as parameter and your network, attaching the container to it, and setting the network aliases for that network.

 In the case you need to retrieve the network name, you can simply read it from the struct's `Name` field.
 E.g. `nw.Name`.